springtype-org/springtype/README.md

   - webcomponent
     - Refactor @WebComponent god-like implementation
     - components in config -> "useComponent" or "using" or "import"?
-  - router
-    - Implement @Route(...) to register with ApplicationContext to route to web components without any @WebApp.
-Just activate the router when needed!
   - renderer
     - Remove RenderUtils
   - test